FAQs

-Frequently asked questions (FAQs) is where you can find answers to some of the questions you might have and find out the meaning of words you may have seen but are not familiar with.
+Frequently asked questions (FAQs) is where you can find answers to some of the questions you might have and find out the meaning of words you are not familiar with.

 -